cjimti/imti/content/post/2022-03-20-go-linear-algebra-09-neural-networks.md

 - Linear Algebra in Go
 ---

-This article implements **neural network foundations** in Go using gonum.
-We'll build a perceptron, implement forward propagation, and derive backpropagation from scratch.
+This article implements **neural network foundations** in Go using gonum: a perceptron, forward propagation, and backpropagation from scratch.

 <!--more-->